Self-Hosted Personal Media Storage

 Success Criteria & KPIs

 - Number of active users.
 People in the operator’s circle who actually use the system as a place to put their content (not just provisioned accounts that sit idle).
-Growth — or at minimum non-attrition — over time indicates the capability is meeting a real need versus their previous cloud provider.
+A user counts as active if they performed at least one of {upload, view, download, share} within the trailing 30 days; a provisioned user with no such activity in that window is dormant.
+Growth — or at minimum non-attrition — in the active count over time indicates the capability is meeting a real need versus their previous cloud provider.

 - Zero data loss.
 No user ever loses content that they did not themselves delete.
 This is a hard binary: any incident of unintended data loss is a failure of the capability, regardless of cause.